Valeead/Valeead/README.md

 - 👋 Hi, I’m @Valeead welcome to my portfolio.
-Here you can see my improvemen
+Here you can see my improvement
 - 👀 I’m interested in Machine Learning and Data Science
 - 🌱 I’m currently learning M.Sc Data Analytics
 - 📫 How to reach me validt8@gmail.com